paradoxsolver1997/FiBridge/README.md

      ```
 2. The generated `key.pem` and `cert.pem` will be placed in the `configs/` directory. 📁
 3. Update your Flask app configuration to use these certificate files for SSL. 🔒

+### Installing Potrace

+[Potrace](https://potrace.sourceforge.net/) is a tool that transforms a binary bitmap into vector.
+It is required for saving drawing or signatures as vectors.
+Follow the [official guide](https://potrace.sourceforge.net/) to download and install Potrace.

+**Important:** you MUST add the path of the Potrace executable to the `$PATH` environment variable (Windows or Linux) such that the app can find it.
+If successful, the `Tool Check` panel of the app shows a tick.

+If Potrace is not installed, you can still use the other features of FiBridge.
+You can save drawing or signatures only as bitmaps.

 ## File Structure 🗂️